iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 </admon>

 <admon type="tip">
 We wil be using GitHub for our CI/CD and AWS for our computing resources.
-With slight modifications, you should be able to use Gitlab and Google Cloud or Microsoft Azure respectively.
+With slight modifications, however, you can use Gitlab and Google Cloud or Microsoft Azure respectively.
 </admon>

 # Prerequisites